Customer first, for the win

 CRM aligns strategy and automates operations

 Since it first came on the scene, CRM has matured in both small business and corporate arenas.
 It is now recognized as a "must-have" improvement technology.
-Today’s award-winning CRM solutions like bpm'online with built-in business process management, Infor CRM or Act!
-Growth Suite make it possible for small and medium-sized companies to automate their own processes with CRM.
+Today’s award-winning CRM solutions like Creatio CRM with built-in (BPM) business process management, make it possible for small and medium-sized companies to automate their own processes with CRM.

 CRM business strategy centers business operations around the customer and better ways to serve them.
 One company president told us, "CRM makes our people look much more professional."
 Sales reps are familiar with open service issues or sales order status before they make a follow up phone call.
 Customer service reps can ask better clarifying questions when a customer calls because they have easy access to everything that has happened in the account.